 Cultural burn planned for Nowra's Triplarina Nature Reserve

-The NSW National Parks and Wildlife Service (NPWS) is supporting a cultural burn planned for Triplarina Nature Reserve on Monday 12 April, weather permitting.
+The NSW National Parks and Wildlife Service (NPWS) is supporting a cultural burn planned for Triplarina Nature Reserve from today, 10 May, until Friday 12 May.

-Ms Julianne Doyle from NPWS said the 2-hectare burn will be done together with Aboriginal fire practitioners from the Nowra Aboriginal community and Firestick Alliance members.
+NPWS Team Leader Julieanne Doyle said the 2-hectare burn will be done by Aboriginal fire practitioners from the Nowra Aboriginal community and Firesticks Alliance members.

-“The burn is planned to take place in the northern part of the Reserve, just off Yalwal Road which is opposite Filter Road, and will be conducted over a number of days,” said Ms Doyle.
+“The 2-day burn is due to take place in the northern part of the reserve, in 3 separate blocks just off Yalwal Road,” Ms Doyle said.

-“West Nowra residents may see or smell smoke coming from the Reserve and we thank the Reserve neighbours for their understanding.
+“West Nowra residents may see or smell smoke coming from the reserve, and we thank neighbours for their understanding.

-“Cultural burns come in many forms and during this particular activity the undergrowth will be burnt very slowly so animals have time to move away and to leave some unburnt patches.
+“During this cultural burn the undergrowth will be burnt very low and slowly, so animals have time to move away and to leave some unburnt patches.

-“While this is a cultural burn, being run to connect people to Country and to make Country healthy, it will also reduce fuel loads and contribute to hazard reduction.
+“While this burn is being run to connect people to Country and to make Country healthy, it will also reduce fuel loads and contribute to our region’s hazard reduction activities,” Ms Doyle said.

-More information on hazard reduction activities visit the Rural Fire Service and the Rural Fire Service “Fires near me” App.
+More information on hazard reduction activities is available at NSW Rural Fire Service and the RFS Hazards Near Me.